The Do’s and Don’ts of Timber Floors, specifically the cleaning do’s and don’ts when caring for a timber floor.

 The Australasian Timber Flooring Association (ATFA) have released a brochure covering the do’s & don’ts timber floors.
-So here are there suggestions below.
+So here are theirs and FLOOR’s suggestions below.

 Use a soft brush head vacuum.